kobi2294/Dot-Net-Core-Demos/wpf-syllabus.md

 * We saw how to create binding "Programatically" in C#
 * Finally we saw a cool example of how to implement a sophisticated template for `ProgressBar` using `MultiBinding` cobined with `TemplatedParent` source

-# Day 04 - Layout Panels and Resources
+# Day 04 - Items Controls and TPL
 ### Projects:
 |     |     |
 | --- | --- |